MHA Alumni Profiles

 Administrative Fellow, University Hospitals

-What set IUPUI’s program apart for Katie was two-fold.
+What set Indiana University Indianapolis’s program apart for Katie was twofold.
 First she loved the emphasis of the practical application of the theory they learned in the classroom, and secondly she was drawn by the engagement of the professors in and outside of the classroom.
 Many of them currently work in the field or have in the past.

 Read Katie's story